Donate

 Can someone tell I am using a VPN?

 In most cases, yes.
 VPN detection is a routine part of modern web operations, and the signals are not subtle.
 The visible exit IP usually belongs to a known data-center ASN rather than a residential or mobile ISP.
-Public threat feeds, anti-fraud databases, and commercial proxy-detection services maintain lists of VPN endpoints that are updated continuously.
-A website that wants to know whether you are on a VPN can look up the source IP in those datasets and get a confident answer in milliseconds.
+Public threat feeds, anti-fraud databases, and commercial proxy-detection services maintain lists of VPN endpoints that are updated over time.
+A website can compare the source IP with those datasets and treat it as likely VPN or hosting traffic.

 That detection rarely tells the site exactly which VPN you use, but it does tell them you are on one.
 Streaming services, banks, large marketplaces, and many SaaS platforms use this information to apply extra friction: a second login challenge, a captcha, a temporary block, or stricter fraud scoring.
 None of that means the VPN is broken.
 It means the operator chose to react to VPN traffic.
 A clean login flow without challenges is not proof the site cannot tell - it just chose to let you through.